sammuelyee/docs/_cartodb-platform/import-api.md

   If set to *false* disables field type guessing (for Excel and CSVs).
 Optional.
 Default is *true*.

 - **quoted_fields_guessing**
-  If set to *false* disables type guessing of CSV fields double quoted and of Excel files.
+  If set to *false* disables type guessing of CSV fields that come inside double quotes.
 Optional.
 Default is *true*.

 - **content_guessing**
   Set it to *true* to enable content guessing and automatic geocoding based on results.
 Currently it only implemenents geocoding of countries.
 Optional.
 Default is *false*.